Lodging managers held about 52,600 jobs in 2018. The largest employers of lodging managers were as follows:

 At hotels that provide fewer services, candidates with an associate’s degree or a certificate in hotel, restaurant, or hospitality management may qualify for a job as a lodging manager.

 Also, many technical institutes and vocational and trade schools offer courses that are recognized by the hospitality industry that may help in getting a job.
 Currently, some states and the District of Columbia offer high school academic training for prospective lodging managers.

 Hotel employees who do not have hospitality management training, but who show leadership potential and have several years of related work experience, may qualify for assistant manager positions.

 Licenses, Certifications, and Registrations

-Aspiring high school students can enroll in the Hospitality and Tourism Management Program (HTMP) created by the American Hotel & Lodging Educational Institute.
-The HTMP is a 2-year program that teaches management principles and leads to professional certification: Certified Hospitality & Tourism Management Professional (CHTMP).
-Currently, 26 states plus the District of Columbia offer the program.
+High school students can enroll in the Hospitality and Tourism Management Program (HTMP) offered by the American Hotel & Lodging Educational Institute(AHLEI).
+The HTMP is a 2-year program that teaches management principles and leads to professional certification.
+College students and working professionals can also obtain the Certification in Hotel Industry Analytics (CHIA) through AHLEI.

 Large hotel chains may offer better opportunities than small, independently owned hotels for advancing from assistant manager to manager or from managing one hotel to being a regional manager.
 However, these opportunities usually involve relocating to another city or state.

 Lodging managers typically have an interest in the Helping, Persuading and Organizing interest areas, according to the Holland Code framework.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.